 Russia blasts US 'merchant of death' verdict

-Russia said Thursday it had grave doubts about the guilty verdict handed down by a US jury to a Moscow businessman who was dubbed "the merchant of death" for his global arms trafficking.
+Russia said Thursday it had grave doubts about the guilty verdict handed down by a US jury to a Moscow businessman dubbed "the merchant of death" for his global arms trafficking.

 The larger-than-life tale of Viktor Bout -- a 44-year-old who spoke multiple languages as he criss-crossed Africa and some of the world's most remote hot spots -- inspired the 2005 Nicolas Cage film "Lord of War".

-But Bout was on Wednesday ultimately found guilty by a New York jury of conspiring to sell a huge arsenal to Washington-designated terrorists and to kill US service personnel.
+But Bout was on Wednesday ultimately found guilty by a New York jury of conspiring to sell a huge arsenal to individuals designated as terrorists by Washington and to kill US service personnel.

 "Today, one of the world's most prolific arms dealers is being held accountable for his sordid past," US Attorney General Eric Holder said in a statement.